noramurakozy/noramurakozy.github.io/index.md

 <figure>
   <img src="./images/communities_distribution.png" alt="communities" style="width:100%">
-  <figcaption style="text-align: center" > <em> Figure 3 - Distribution of the networks's communities.
-It can easily be count the 9 communities.  </em> </figcaption>
 </figure>

+> Figure 3 - Distribution of the networks's communities.
+It can easily be count the 9 communities.

 When calculating the modularity for the partitions, we get a modularity over 0.5 .
 As explained in chapter 9 of the [Network Science book](http://networksciencebook.com/chapter/9#introduction9), based on modularity value the partition can be an "optimal partition", a
 "suboptimal partition", a "single community" or a "negative modularity".
 In our case, as the modularity is over 0.5 we have an "Optimal Partition".